sebkeim/insrcdata/README.md

 Programmers will have to rewrite the output of these tools in their programming language syntax.
 This task, tedious and error-prone, will be avoided with *insrcdata*.

 Some features are not that easy to write by hand.
-For example, you will get indexed searches and table joins almost for free.
+For example, insrcdata can generate code for indexed searches and table joins, or automatically compute the width of integer data types to minimize the size of data columns.

 The code can be generated for several languages : Rust and C today, other targets are planned.